A contribution to a debate on Marxism and science

 The Big Bang Never Happened, by Eric Lerner, published in 1991, was highly critical of the scientific establishment.
 In 1995, Science and the Retreat from Reason, by John Gillott and Manjit Kumar, expressed a deep unease about modern science.
-Rich in quotes from Marxists of the Frankfurt school (on which one word later), the authors curiously make not one single mention of the Big Bang theory, the major science story of the time, and one long under attack for being a ‘creation story’ by critics.
-This astonishing omission in a book whose aim was to provide a Marxist critique of modern science indicates some loss of nerve.
-Nevertheless, the authors maintain that modern science has departed from ‘reason’.
+Rich in quotes from pseudo-Marxists of the Frankfurt school (on which one word later), the authors curiously make not one single mention of the Big Bang theory, the major science story of the time, and one under attack for being a ‘creation story’ by critics.
+This astonishing omission, in a book whose aim was to provide a Marxist critique of modern science, indicates some loss of nerve.
+Nevertheless, the authors falsely maintain that modern science has departed from ‘reason’.
 The most common scientific interpretation of quantum mechanics – the highly successful science of atoms and other microscopic particles – “was and remains a subjective one”, the authors assert, adding, “it often lapses into outright solipsism”.

 By contrast, Science, Marxism and the Big Bang argues that Marxist philosophy does not provide a ready-made key for making judgements about scientific ideas.
 Today the Big Bang theory – the idea that our universe has an origin in time and is evolving – is entering popular consciousness while Reason in Revolt, whose misrepresentation of Marxist philosophy we set out to expose, is long forgotten.
 But the ideas discussed in the following pages, including a defence of Einstein’s theory and the Big Bang theory, have stood the test of time and remain of interest to Marxists today.

 As materialists, Marxists accept the scientific theories that over time have been confirmed and integrated into the general scientific outlook of the period, such as Einstein’s theory of relativity and, more recently, the Big Bang theory.
-These ideas arose as part of an historical process of discovery which is materialist at root, as we attempt to show in these pages.
-But we also recognise that this historical process has not ended, reaching some kind of ultimate stage of absolute knowledge.
+We understand that these ideas arose as part of an historical process of discovery which is materialist at root.
+But as we attempt to show in these pages, we also recognise that this historical process has not ended, reaching some kind of ultimate stage of absolute knowledge.
 The Large Hadron Collider, the world’s largest and highest-energy particle accelerator, was powering up at the European Organization for Nuclear Research (CERN) facilities in Geneva as the first edition of this book went to print.
 We pointed out that many scientists expected results from the collider to provide “upsets and pose new challenges” – and they have.
 Many theories have failed as the particles they predicted have not emerged from the vast jungle of data.
 Meanwhile Einstein’s theory of relativity has survived and newspaper headlines were recently busy reporting glimpses of something lurking in the undergrowth which closely resembles the elusive Higgs Boson, thought to confer mass to particles.
 Many more experiments are needed to be sure of capturing this prey, and nothing is certain.

 The philosophy of Marxism can help us understand the nature of scientific discovery, and this is another theme of this book, but it might be worth adding here a point not made explicit in the following pages: In common usage the word “theory” suggests an idea with a degree of speculation, while in scientific language even the most indisputable, well-established science may be termed a theory.
 In physics, scientific theories have to make definite predictions – not of a general kind, but of a quantifiable kind.
 To do so, scientists need to put numbers derived from experiments into mathematical equations.
 Newton used geometry as the basis of his epoch-making publication Principia Mathematica, in which the famous three laws of motion appear.